lwYeo/SoliditySHA3Miner/SoliditySHA3Miner/Readme.txt

 Usage: SoliditySHA3Miner [OPTIONS]
 Options:
-  help                    Display this help text and exit allowIntel              Allow to use Intel GPU (OpenCL) (default: true) allowAMD                Allow to use AMD GPU (OpenCL) (default: true) allowCUDA               Allow to use Nvidia GPU (CUDA) (default: true)
+  help                    Display this help text and exit cpuMode                 Set this miner to run in CPU mode only, disables GPU (default: false) cpuID                   Comma separated list of CPU thread ID to use (default: all logical CPUs) allowIntel              Allow to use Intel GPU (OpenCL) (default: true) allowAMD                Allow to use AMD GPU (OpenCL) (default: true) allowCUDA               Allow to use Nvidia GPU (CUDA) (default: true)